STAMP-project/descartes-amplification-experiments/descriptions/commons-cli/org.apache.commons.cli.Option.hasValueSeparator.md

 The method can be used as an accessor to the property (as a getter).
 The transformation can be caught easily but it is probably not in the interest of the developers.
 The code could be refactored.

+This is a read-only computed property.
+It is not being used directly in the test code.
+To catch the transformation, it is only needed to invoke this method in a test case where there is a separator, something like `assertTrue(obj.hasValueSeparator())`;